YAML: Basic components

 Objects and lists are important components in yaml and can be mixed.
 The first example is a list of key-value objects, all people from the Smith family.
 The second lists them by gender; it is a key-value object containing two lists.

 Advanced components

-Two features that distinguish YAML from the capabilities of other data-serialization languages are structures and data typing.
+Features that distinguish YAML from the capabilities of other data-serialization languages are structures, and data and composite keys.

 YAML structures enable storage of multiple documents within a single file, usage of references for repeated nodes, and usage of arbitrary nodes as keys.

 For clarity, compactness, and avoiding data entry errors, YAML provides node anchors (using &) and references (using *).
 References to the anchor work for all data types (see the ship-to reference in the example below).

-Below is an example of a queue in an instrument sequencer in which two steps are reused repeatedly without being fully described each time.
+Below is an example of a queue in an instrument sequencer in which two steps are referenced without being fully described.